ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 ### Algorithmic resource path example

-An alternative example does not provide a path, but instead requiers that there is a definition of how to construct a path from the metatdata, known by both the **producer** and **consumer**.
+An alternative example does not provide a path, but instead requires that there is a definition of how to construct a path from the metatdata, known by both the **producer** and **consumer**.

 | time | phi  | theta | isoval | var  | resource |
 | ---- | ---- | ----- | ------ | ---- | -------- |